Sell Your Tech Business in Florida | TAMBAY Mergers & Acquisitions

 • Instagram

 If you are preparing to sell your tech business in Florida, the window for a premium exit is open right now.
-The technology and IT sector across Tampa Bay and the broader Florida market is drawing a serious wave of strategic buyers and private equity groups actively looking to acquire established companies.
+The technology sectors across Tampa Bay and the broader Florida market is drawing a serious wave of strategic buyers and private equity groups actively looking to acquire established companies.
 At TAMBAY Mergers & Acquisitions, Tom Brubaker works directly with technology business owners to structure transactions that reflect the full value of what you have built, from recurring revenue contracts and proprietary systems to client retention rates and team infrastructure.
+Whether you run an IT services firm, a SaaS platform, or another technology operation, each model carries its own value drivers and its own pool of qualified buyers.

-What Buyers Look for in a Florida Tech or IT Business
+What Buyers Look for in a Florida Tech Business

 When a qualified buyer evaluates a technology company, they are looking beyond the revenue line.
 They want to understand the durability of your income, the transferability of your client relationships, and whether the business can operate without you at the center of it.
 TAMBAY prepares you on every one of these fronts before your company ever reaches the market.